Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Most sensors of this type have a resistance value of 3000 ohms or more at about 55F (13C).
 You may want to try searching online for a resistance value table for your particular ECT sensor, if you know your sensor's brand.

-However, whether you find the resistance values for your particular ECT sensor, continue with this tests anyway, the sensor's behavior and the temperature readings may give you a clue to its operating condition.
+However, whether you find the resistance values for your particular ECT sensor, continue with this test anyway; the sensor's behavior and the temperature readings may give you a clue to its operating condition.

 6. Make a note of the sensor's resistance.